The Todd Sherritt File

 A native of Cincinnati, Ohio, Sherritt founded South Carolina Divers in 1982, a University of South Carolina based age group diving team.
 Sherritt received a B.S. degree in physical education from the University of Cincinnati in 1982.

-Sherritt has two daughters, Amber and Hannah.
+Sherritt has two daughters, Amber and Hannah and a newborn son, John.
 His wife's name is Kara.